GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

    the surrounding grid values.

 *  All text can now optionally be filled with patterns and/or drawn with outline pens.
-In the past, only :doc:`pstext` could plot outline fonts via **-S**\ *pen*.
+In the past, only :doc:`text` could plot outline fonts via **-S**\ *pen*.
 Now, any text can be an outline text by manipulating the corresponding FONT defaults (e.g., :ref:`FONT_TITLE <FONT_TITLE>`).